 UNESCO Regional Office for Culture in Latin America and the Caribbean in Havana has set up a CCBP Secretariat to receive and analyze all requests from all entities wishing to offer the training course, and approve them in consultation with the World Heritage Centre in Paris.

-Any institution wishing to be part of the CCBP network should send an official request to the UNESCO Havana Office, using the format available on this web site.
+Any institution wishing to be part of the CCBP network should send an official request to the UNESCO Havana Office, using the Participation Format.